1897 Michigan Wolverines football team: Pre-season

 After losing the final game of the 1896 season due to the kicking of the University of Chicago's Clarence Herschberger, the Michigan football team began practice early in 1897, gathering in late August.
 The team announced that, as a direct result of the 1896 loss to Chicago, a "radical change" was being made in the method of play.
 Michigan promised to produce an improved kicking game, with more hard work being dedicated to kicking than any other part the game.

 The expectations for the 1897 team were low.
 Michigan had lost most of the players from the 1895 championship team.
 One eastern newspaper described the talent level in Ann Arbor as follows: "The University of Michigan football team of '97, as compared with Michigan teams of tho past few years, is decidedly weak and uncertain.
 It is not as good by any means as the eleven of last fall.
 It is not in the same class with the champion eleven of '95.
 What it lacks is first, weight, second, experience, and third, 'ginger.'
 There are other lacks as well, but those three are most noticeable."

 Adding to the difficulties, Michigan's team captain, J.B.
 Wombacher, contracted typhoid fever and was unable to report to the university in September.
 Wombacher had played every game at center for Michigan in 1896.
 Shortly before his illness, The World of New York had published a football preview feature in which Wombacher had been touted as the key to Michigan's success: "The man who will captain the Unlversity of Michigan eleven is a big, strapping fellow, who was forced into the game by his classmates because of his size and ability to get over the ground.
 His name is John B. Wombacher, and he hails from Peoria, Ill.
 He plays centre rush and is something terrific."
 Wombacher was unable to play in 1897, remaining at his parents' home in Peoria to recuperate from the illness.
 Halfback, James R. Hogg, was elected to replace Wombacher as the 1897 team captain.

 Another key Michigan player was injured before the season began.
 In late September 1897, Michigan end, Clayton Teetzel, fell during a practice session and "bit off half of his tongue," and was compelled "to live on milk for a week."

 Game 1: Michigan State Normal

 On October 2, 1897, Michigan defeated Michigan State Normal (later renamed Eastern Michigan University) by a 24–0 score before 1,200 spectators at Regents Field in Ann Arbor.
-Michigan scored four touchdowns (five points each) and four goals from touchdown (one point each).
+Michigan scored four touchdowns (four points each) and four goals from touchdown (two points each).
 Left tackle Charles Juttner scored the first touchdown on a five-yard run after five minutes of play in the first half, and right halfback James Hogg kicked the goal for a 6–0 lead at halftime.
 Three touchdowns followed in the second half, two by Hogg and one by left halfback James R. Henry.
 Hogg kicked all four goals from touchdown.
 The game was played in 15-minute halves.